satoshi-ikehata/CNN-PS-ECCV2018/README.md

 python test.py
 ```
 The pretrained model for TensorFlow backend is included (weight_and_model.hdf5).

+### Noice about DiLiGenT datasets

+As mentioned in the paper, I found that DiLiGenT dataset has some problems.
+- (a) The first 20 images in bearPNG
+- (b) normal.txt in harvestPNG

 ## Running the training
 I will prepare for the training data soon...